Actinopyga varians

 Actinopyga varians, the Pacific white-spotted sea cucumber or Hawaiian sea cucumber, is a species of sea cucumber in the family Holothuriidae.
-It is found in the Pacific Ocean near Hawai'i and also in the Indo-Pacific Ocean.
+It is found in the Pacific Ocean near Hawaii and also in the Indo-Pacific Ocean.

-Distribution and Habitat
+Distribution and habitat

 Actinopyga varians is found in tropical waters, commonly seen in the Western Pacific and the Indo-Pacific.
-It has been seen in Hawai’i, Fiji, the French Polynesia and other islands in Micronesia.
-It tends to live in depths of about 0-25 m on living corals and surrounding rubble areas of reefs on the crest of the ocean floor.
+It has been seen in Hawaii, Fiji, the French Polynesia and other islands in Micronesia.
+It tends to live in depths of about 0–25 m on living corals and surrounding rubble areas of reefs on the crest of the ocean floor.

 Description

 The size of this species ranges from 15 cm to 20 cm (6 to 8 in.).
 The bivium is hard, is dark red or brown with distinct white spots, and can be wrinkled.
 Although the bivium is hard, all holothuroids have a reduced skeleton of isolated ossicles in the body wall.
 A distinct characteristic of the Actinopyga genus are the teeth surrounding the anus.
 However, this trait is not exclusive to the Actinopyga genus, and some other Holothuria can have similar characteristics.
 The Holothuriidae family, which the Actinopyga varians is a part of, is are known to have thick fleshy bodies and rows of tube feet.
 Papillae, which are blunt projections, cover the body.
 Their spicules are shaped like tubes and although most species in the Holothuriidae family are able to eject cuvierian tubules in self-defense, the genera Actinopyga is unable to do so.
 One of the main distinguishing feature of the order Holothuriida, of which the family Holothuriidae is a part of, is the leaf-like tentacles that surround the mouth, which aids in feeding.